CharlieItuahHealth/ai-personal-trainer-app/README.md

 A selection of pre-defined exercises.
 Simple, abstract CSS animations to visualize each exercise.
 Interactive controls to navigate through the exercises.
 You'll be able to see different exercises, their names, suggested reps/duration, and a visual animation for each.
-Let's get this workout started!
 The interface is designed to be modern and engaging, and the CSS animations offer a visual cue for each exercise.